NileshGule/how-would-they-react/how-would-they-react-dotnet/README.md

 ## Note
 Once the official Microsoft.AI.Foundry.Local SDK is released and available on NuGet, this project will reference it as a normal NuGet package instead of a local project reference.

+Refer to the [Foundry-Local](https://github.com/microsoft/Foundry-Local/) GitHub project for more updates.

 ## Related YouTube Content

 [![Local AI Models with Foundry Local](../images/Local%20AI%20Models%20with%20Foundry%20Local.png)](https://youtu.be/UYHZY6AbQ-4)